 The example of the bullwhip effect is a good point in case.
-Current technological and conceptual paradigms are unable to eradicate it.
+Past technological and conceptual paradigms are unable to eradicate it.
 This is because the current paradigm is based on the notion that improving one's competitiveness, often at the expense of one's suppliers or customers, is the most beneficial strategy.
 A fundamental shift of emphasis away from organisations' functional units and software application units is needed.
 These elements can no longer be building blocks of a solution.
 A new unit, which transcends an enterprise, as a single, self-contained entity, is needed.
 This new unit, supporting the whole supply chain and supporting the collaboration, as a winning strategy, is needed.
 What do we mean by a new unit and what new theoretical framework is capable of providing a foundation for this new modus operandi?

-In the current paradigm, an object (a software object, or a component) represents the most basic software unit that applications are built from/made of.
+In the current paradigm, an object (a software object or a component) represents the most basic software unit that applications are built from/made of.
 These applications are designed to primarily support (automate) individual corporate functions.
-This philosophy has only been challenged over the last few years and the same application suites are being deployed to automate horizontal processes.
+This philosophy has only been challenged in the last few years and the same application suites are being deployed to automate horizontal processes.
 However, a new unit that is needed is no longer an object, but a process.
 A process, in this case, provides a single view of a group of business activities undertaken by the supply chain in pursuit of a common goal.
 Individual applications, thanks to SOA, need to be converted into web services that will form a workflow transcending a single enterprise.
 Is such a framework emerging?
 Yes, it is.

-The framework for this new paradigm is provided by the pi-calculus (Milner 1999).
+The framework for this new paradigm is provided by the pi-calculus (Milner, 1999).
 Pi-calculus is simply an algebra for modelling systems of autonomous agents.
 These autonomous agents are called mobile systems.
 A mobile system is a form of communications network in which individual components interact with each other.
 The difference with the standard automation principles, where the component interaction is strictly prescribed, is that in the case of mobile systems the components are free and they interact spontaneously.
 This is the foundation of the orchestration principle, which replaces the principle of automation.

 Participants in the supply chain are typical mobile systems.
 Mobility implies the notion of change, which is any modification of an existing relationship between two companies.
 A company can change its state by initiating an action (ship an order, pay a supplier, etc.).
-A company's partner in the supply chain interacts by attempting to change (or query) this state, which usually triggers some internal actions based on business rules.
-These internal actions enable the company to ultimately be in a state which is consistent with the one of its business partners.
-The company's actions, when executed, transition from one state to another.
+A company's partner in the supply chain interacts by attempting to change (or query) this state, which usually triggers some internal actions-based on business rules.
+These internal actions enable the company to ultimately be in a state which is consistent with one of its business partners.
+As actions are executed, they cause company to transition from one state to anoter.
 Interactions and actions, when assembled together, form the enterprise business processes.

 Although the framework provided by the pi-calculus for this new paradigm has been known for some time, truly open architecture supporting this framework was missing.
-The emergence of the web services based SOA is the first instance of a vendor agnostic architecture that can support this framework.
-The only missing link is an application strategy that takes advantage of this framework and creates a new unit capable of supporting collaboration scenarios.
-This strategy, or initiative, emerged in the form of Business Process Management (BPM) (Smith and Fingar 2003).
+The emergence of the web services-based SOA is the first instance of a vendor agnostic architecture that can support this framework.
+The only missing link up until recently is an orchestration strategy that takes advantage of this framework and creates a new unit capable of supporting collaboration scenarios.